 The historical development of the electrical network has pivoted around coastal townships that have, in time, expanded with population growth.
-The first major expansion was the result of Auckland City extending westwards across the isthmus (New Lynn area), with major subsequent growth occurring in the Takapuna area when the Harbour Bridge was commissioned in 1959.
-Most of the distribution network was established using overhead construction, which has a significant impact on network reliability performance.
+Significant expansion to the network occurred in the Takapuna area when the Harbour Bridge was commissioned in 1959.
+Given its rural heritage most of the distribution network was established using overhead construction, which has a significant impact on network reliability performance.